axonivy-market/ai-assistant/ai-assistant-product/README.md

 When working on a step, users may have questions that aren't directly related to the workflow.
 For instance, if a user is unable to delegate a task, they might want to know why delegation isn't possible.
 The **Knowledge Base** step is designed to help users quickly find answers to such questions.

-- **toolId**: Refers to the tool of type `RETRIEVAL_QA` that the AI will use as the knowledge base to provide answers.
+- **toolId**: refers to the tool of type `RETRIEVAL_QA` that the AI will use as the knowledge base to provide answers.

 ```json
 {